phcollignon/coronavirus/README.md

 How to use this project : just clone and open index.html file locally.

+Or use this demo link if you just want to play with the parameters .. [http://phico.io/coronavirus/](http://phico.io/coronavirus/)

 It is based on a work done by robmoss (https://github.com/robmoss/) with default parameters set to match data from Italy.